HybridDog/simple_robots/README.md

 ##INVENTORY
 SELECT SLOT
 > Selects a slot.
-If the number given is invalid,shuts down.
+If the number in the parameter field is invalid,shuts down.

 DEPOSIT SELECTED ELSE GOTO
 > Moves one item from the currently selected slot into a external storage in front of the robot.